cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 2. Provide its own storage ([Database](#database)) that can handle a high-load of reads and also have a good performance on inserting data.
 3. Implement a [database schema](#database-schema) that needs to be backwards compatible with the current CometBFT RPC.
 4. Do not enforce any breaking changes to the existing RPC.
-5. Ensure the responses returned by the [RPC Companion v1 endpoint](#rpc-endpoint) is wire compatible with the existing CometBFT endpoint.
+5. Ensure the responses returned by the [RPC Companion v1 endpoint](#rpc-endpoint) is wire compatible with the existing CometBFT JSONRPC endpoint.
 6. Implement tests to verify backwards compatibility.
 7. Be able to handle multiple concurrent requests and return idempotent responses.
 8. Do not crash or panic if the querying demand is very high or large responses are returned.